 Announcing Professional Interest Communities

 Providing you with the best resources possible to navigate our rapidly changing world is our top priority.
-That’s why we’re pleased to announce Professional Interest Communities Pilot— a revised SOA sections structure that offers compelling online communities where you can connect directly with other users, network and share knowledge.
-This new structure features Community Groups and corresponding interest or topic areas.
+That’s why we’re pleased to announce Professional Interest Communities — a revised SOA sections structure that offers compelling online communities where you can connect directly with other users, network and share knowledge.
+This new structure features Community Groups and corresponding Topic Subgroups.

 - Community Groups.
 Organized around actuarial practice areas and special interests, Communities will function within a new governance structure bringing you: